Table of Contents

 • Surgical biopsy: A surgical biopsy might also be called an open biopsy or lumpectomy.
 This is performed in a surgery center under general anesthesia.
 A surgical breast biopsy may remove a portion of the mass, or the entire lump.
 Surgical biopsies are usually performed when core needle biopsy samples do not yield clear results.

-#2.
 How painful is a breast biopsy?

-#3.
 Do breast biopsy procedures require significant recovery time?

-Breast biopsy procedures are an outpatient procedure, allowing patients to go home the same day–even after surgical biopsies.
-While it is recommended that patients rest for the duration of the day of their procedure, there is no requirement that patients need to take off work the following day.
-However, strenuous activities should still be avoided.
+Breast biopsy procedures are an outpatient procedure, patients can go home the same day – even after surgical biopsies.
+While it is recommended that patients rest for the duration of the day of the biopsy, there is no requirement that patients take off work the following day, though strenuous activities should be avoided.
+It is important to ask the physician if specific activities will put you at risk for complications, particularly if you have a job or lifestyle that involves heavy physical exertion.

-#4.
 Will my breasts look different after a breast biopsy?

-Unless the physician has to remove a significant amount of tissue–if a lumpectomy is performed, for example–there is relatively little chance that the appearance of the breast will be altered.
-If needed, fat grafting (the removal of fat from one part of the body for transfer to the breast) can be performed to resolve any uneven areas or divots resulting from the removal of tissue.
+Unless the physician has to remove a significant amount of tissue – if a lumpectomy is performed, for example – there is relatively little chance that the appearance of the breast will be altered.
+If needed, fat grafting (the removal of fat from one part of the party, transferred to the breast) can be performed to resolve any uneven or devoted areas resulting from the removal of tissue during a lumpectomy.
+Our doctors perform the least invasive lumpectomy possible.

-#5.
 When will I get the results?

 Most patients can expect to receive their results in a week or less.

 The medical team at Bedford Breast Center is dedicated to giving patients holistic, compassionate care.
-Our priority is the health, comfort, and confidence of our patients, and we strive to make every patient in our center feel heard, seen, respected, and valued.
+Our priority is the health, comfort, and confidence in our patients, and we strive to make every patient in our center feel heard, seen, respected, and valued.